Skip to main content

 Release June 10, 2021

 Aside from being an absolute mouthful to say out loud, Final Fantasy VII Remake Intergrade is the best way to play one of 2020’s best games on your PS5.
 This already graphically impressive PS4 title has been upgraded to take advantage of your PS5 by doubling the frame rate to 60, improving lighting and textures, and cutting down load times.
 Plus, this version also comes with the Intermission DLC starring Yuffie which takes place during the events of the main game.
-With Rebirth looming on the horizon, this is the perfect way to catch up on how the story is changing.
+With Rebirth looming on the horizon, this is the perfect way to catch up on how the story has changed.

 FINAL FANTASY VII REMAKE INTERGRADE – PS5 Announcement Trailer